davidhcho1095/phase-1-project/README.md

 The features of this webpage is relatively straightforward.
 At the center of the screen is a picture of a random dog that changes everytime you refresh the page.
 Alternatively, to change the picture, you can also click the button to change the picture without refreshing the whole page.

 I chose a minimal background color as to not draw attention from the dog pictures.
-The event listeners I'm utilizing are 'click', 'change', and.....
+The event listeners I'm utilizing are 'click', 'mouseover', and.....

 ## Questions?